agataf/ai4all/README.md

   `cd ai4all_dir`

   `git clone https://github.com/agataf/ai4all`
-- you should technically request data from the SOC department, but for the three of us I'm putting it up here:
+- you should technically request data from the SOC department, but for the three of us I'm putting it up here.
+Please don't share this with anyone.
   * https://drive.google.com/drive/folders/1DYnjfqIxZCrAYc7juV0UplvZlwTNDxJ8?usp=sharing
 - download the data to a directory called ai4all_data next to ai4all